 PUBG Mobile has also had some social improvements, such as chat optimisations, which should ensure that more messages are kept while taking up less RAM.
 If eye candy's your thing, the store has been tuned to emphasize weapon finishes too.

-PUBG Mobile is actually doing better than its PC counterpart, having strolled past 100 million downloads to amass a 20 million -strong playerbase.
-Ironically enough, the real PUBG dipped below 1 million CCU only a few days prior to the 20 million announcement.
+PUBG Mobile is actually doing better than its PC counterpart, having strolled past to amass a -strong playerbase.
+Ironically enough, the real PUBG dipped below only a few days prior to the 20 million announcement.
 Oh well.